Simon Kidston: Personal life

 Kidston is an avid car collector, with his collection including a 1938 Bugatti Type 57C Cabriolet originally built for his father.
 Kidston buys back vehicles his family previously owned, including a Gipsy Moth racing biplane his father flew in New Zealand 75 years prior.

 In 2009, Kidston was invited by the Mercedes-Benz Museum to drive the 300 SLR 'Uhlenhaut' coupe.

 He splits his time between Dubai, London, Milan and Geneva, and is fluent in Italian and French.

+Recent purchases

+On May 5, 2022, Kidston purchased the 1955 Mercedes-Benz 300 SLR Uhlenhaut Coupé for an unnamed customer for a record breaking 135 Million Euro (About US$142.5 million).